nautobot/nautobot/nautobot/docs/plugins/development.md

 ## Note URL Endpoint

+_Added in version 1.4.0_ <!-- markdownlint-disable-line MD036 -->

-New in Nautobot 1.4 is support for models that inherit from `PrimaryModel` and `OrganizationalModel` to have notes associated.
+Models that inherit from `PrimaryModel` and `OrganizationalModel` can have notes associated.
 In order to utilize this new feature you will need to add the endpoint to `urls.py`.
-Here is an option to be able to support 1.4 and older versions of Nautobot:
+Here is an option to be able to support both 1.4+ and older versions of Nautobot:

 ```python